What is the highest score possible on the UCAT?

 The Situational Judgement sections are scored as band scores ranging from 1 to 4.

 Each scenario is scored based on how closely a student’s response matches the ideal response, as determined by a panel of experts.
+You can read our UCAT guide for more information on the test itself.

 What is the highest score one can achieve in UCAT?